globocom/database-as-a-service/README.md

     workon dbaas

-Install the required python packages.
+Install the required python packages by:

     make pip

-Database setup for migrations
+Database setup for migrations:

 1. Connect to the local database.